alac/alac.github.io/_posts/2016-12-07-python_cookbook.md

 >>> a is b
 True

-# String interning
+# String interning obfuscates this because in
-# In languages where a string is immutable, it's common
+# languages where a string is immutable, it's common
 # to only generate one copy at compile time...
 >>> "a" is "a"
 True